We never test our products on animals

 In cosmetics, Calendula is used principally for its:

 Calendula Flowers contain a wide range of active compounds including flavonoids, phenols, tannins, carotenoids and coumanins.

-In herbal medicines, Calendula has been used to assist in wound healing and to treat skin ulcers, eczema, nappy rash, eczema and other topical conditions.
+In herbal medicines, Calendula has been used to assist in wound healing and to treat skin ulcers, eczema, nappy rash and other topical conditions.